 Newton Park Estate

-The Newton Park Estate is a Victorian Residential Development, in North Leeds.
+The Newton Park Estate is a Victorian Residential Development, in North Leeds, Yorkshire, UK.
 It has been a conservation area since the 1970’s.
-It is now part of the Chapeltown Conservation area., though is actually in Potternewton.
-The Newton Park Estate was first conceived in 1871 by the Lupton Family.
+It is now part of the Chapeltown Conservation area., in Potternewton.
+It is often called by residents and locals as St Mary’s as it is based around St Mary’s Road but it is officially called The Newton Park Estate.

 The Conservation report on the area states the following :

 The Newton Park Estate is accessed through an imposing gateway with pedestrian entrances on each side which lends a feeling of exclusivity and formality to this estate.Places of worship punctuate the area, (St Martin’s Church and Union Chapel ) providing a variation of scale and architectural character.

 Building form varies from detached and semi detached villas to elegant terraces, often standing side-by side.
 Architectural styles vary from typical late Victorian ‘gothic’ villa type properties, which can be seen in many other Leeds suburbs, to more individualistic Arts and Crafts designs.
 Sandstone is mixed in some cases with render and tile hanging.
 Natural materials to some footpaths and carriageways lend a sense of quality and help to unify the area.
 A high stone wall on Chapel Road and continuing north on the east side of Hall Lane and the short stretch of lower wall north of 315 Chapeltown Road (in front of St Martin’s Church) are part of the boundary to Newton Park.
 This is of historical interest as well as helping to give the Newton Park Estate a distinct identity.